VCUBrandcenter/XD-Toolbox/README.md

 - [Hyper Island Toolbox](http://toolbox.hyperisland.com) - A resource kit you can use to apply creative collaboration and unleash potential in your team.
 - [Project of How](http://projectofhow.com/methods/) - Hyper Island Alumni create new methods for brainstorming.
 - [Brainstorm Better](https://drive.google.com/file/d/0B3IY_VBFrmvRbnROeE9wRFp4TGs/view?usp=sharing) - Have to better organize your group brainstorms. tl;dr You should always have everyone independently prepare.
+- [LEGO Kits and Your Creative Soul](http://www.wnyc.org/story/what-your-creativity-has-do-lego-kits/) - You should always start ideation by doing a creative exercise to break away from your normal left-brain thinking.

 ### Research
 - [Facebook Audience Insights](https://www.facebook.com/ads/audience_insights/) - Learn more about your target audience through data from the world largest social network.